svecosystem/formsnap/sites/docs/content/guides/dynamic-fields.md

 import { z } from "zod";

 export const schema = z.object({
+	urls: z
+		.array(z.string().url({ message: "Please enter a valid URL." })) .min(2, "You must include at least two URLs on your profile.")
-	urls: z.array(z.string().url().min(1)).min(2).default(["", ""]),
+		.default(["", ""]),
 });
 ```

-We've defined an array named `urls` that contains strings that must be valid URLs and have a minimum length of 1.
+We've defined an array named `urls` that contains strings that must be valid URLs.
 We've also set a minimum length of 2 for the array itself, and provided two default values to start with.
 The minimum length of 2 may sounds strange, but we're only doing so to demonstrate different validation errors for the array and its elements.

 ### Create the Form